fish-quant/fq-imjoy/docs/fq-load-data.md

 6. Once all parameters are defined, you can press `Scan folder ...`.
 This will scan the folder for all images satisfying the selection criteria.
 Only images that satisfy all criteria, e.g. they must have all specified channels, will be listed.
 7. A list in the lower part of the interface will then be populated.
-You can load an image by clicking on the arrow symbol.
+You can load an image by clicking on the download symbol.
     This will load for a given position all specified channels and show them in the image carousel.
+    The loaded image will then be indicated with a gray background and its specifications shown in the upper part of the interface.

-    Double-clickin on an image will show it in the [image viewer](imjoy-imageviewer.md).
+    Double-clicking on an image will show it in the [image viewer](imjoy-imageviewer.md).

     ![fq-ui-scan-folder.png](img/fq-ui-scan-folder.png){: style="width:500px"}

+8. Most specified parameters (except the channel list), will be stored and reused when you launch ImJoy the next time.

-## Trouble shooting
+## Troubleshooting

 ### No images were found
 This means that the specified criteria did not provide any positive hits.
 This can have several reasons